Current EU Research Funding Opportunities

 • One-stage application

-• The next deadline for submission is on 21 October 2025 at 12 noon (CEST).
+• The next deadline for submission is in October 2026.

 Link to the call text: COST